sathwikkayithala/recipe-lookup/README.md

 # Recipe lookup
-This application utilizes the spoonacular api to help you browse recipes
+This application utilizes the spoonacular api to help you browse some cooking dishes